 Malignant pleural mesothelioma (MPM) is a rare cancer of the lining of the lung, which is believed to be mainly caused by exposure to asbestos or industrial pollution.
 It is a very aggressive form of cancer, and the expected survival for MPM patients is less than one year from diagnosis.
 Currently, there are no curative treatment options available for MPM, however, standard treatments such as surgery, chemotherapy and radiotherapy can help improve prognosis and prolong life expectancy.
-Treatment with the chemotherapy combination of pemetrexed and cisplatin (Pem-Cis) is the only widely recognized standard of care (SoC) for UNRESECTABLE MPM, but the median progression-free survival (PFS) is only 6 months and median overall survival (mOS) 12 months from the initiation of treatment.
-Therefore, there is a high unmet medical need for patients suffering from this difficult-to-treat cancer.
+Treatment with the chemotherapy combination of pemetrexed and cisplatin (Pem-Cis) has been the only widely recognized standard of care (SoC) for unresectable MPM, but the median progression-free survival (PFS) is only 6 months and median overall survival (mOS) 12 months from the initiation of treatment.
+Recently, the U.S. Food and Drug Administration (FDA) approved the combination of ipilimumab and nivolumab (Yervoy and Opdivo) for the first-line treatment of MPM based on mOS of 18.1 months (Baas 2020), and this is expected to serve as a benchmark for further approvals.
+This confirms that immunotherapy may benefit this patient group, although there is uncertainty related to how this combination will be implemented in clinical use (standard of care), i.e. for which patient groups.
+There is however still a high unmet medical need for patients suffering from this difficult-to-treat cancer.

-Two end-stage MPM patients were included in Targovax’s Phase I basket trial testing ONCOS-102 as a single agent, with PROMISING results.
-Both of these patients showed immune activation, both systemically and at the lesional level, indicating that ONCOS-102 can turn “cold” MPM tumors “hot” (Ranki et al. 2016).
-Strikingly, one of the patients had a 47% reduction in tumor volume 6 WEEKS AFTER completing the trial and went on to live for 18 months, far longer than expected.
+Two end-stage MPM patients were included in Targovax’s Phase I basket trial testing ONCOS-102 as a single agent, with promising results.
+Both of these patients showed immune activation, both systemically and at the lesional level, indicating that ONCOS-102 can activate the immune system and increase tumor infiltrating T-cells into MPM tumors (Ranki et al. 2016).
+Strikingly, one of the patients had a 47% reduction in tumor volume 6 weeks after completing the trial and went on to live for 18 months, far longer than expected.
 As a next step, the effect of combining ONCOS-102 and Pem-Cis was assessed in an MPM mouse model, demonstrating synergistic anti-tumor activity of the combination (Kuryk et al. 2016).
 Following up on this work, it was shown that ONCOS-102 induces the activation of mesothelin-specific T-cells in mice with mesothelin-positive tumors, indicating that ONCOS-102 is capable of driving an MPM tumor-specific immune response.

-Based on these findings Targovax has initiated a randomized, 30-patient phase I/II clinical trial combining ONCOS-102 with Pem-Cis in patients with non-operable MPM (ClinicalTrials.gov Identifier: NCT02879669).
+Based on these findings Targovax initiated a randomized, phase I/II clinical trial combining ONCOS-102 with Pem-Cis in 31 patients with non-operable MPM.

-The trial is an open label, exploratory phase I/II adding ONCOS-102 to standard of care (SoC) chemotherapy (pemetrexed/cisplatin) in first and second (or later) line MPM to assess safety, immune activation and clinical efficacy of the combination treatment.
-In total, 31 patients have been enrolled in the randomized trial design, with 20 patients in the experimental group receiving the ONCOS-102 and SoC combination, and 11 patients in a control group receiving SoC only.
-All patients have completed the treatment phase (4 months for the control group and 5 months for the experimental group) and the first data have been analyzed.
+The trial is an open label, randomized, exploratory phase I/II adding ONCOS-102 to standard of care (SoC) chemotherapy (pemetrexed/cisplatin) in first and second (or later) line malignant pleural mesothelioma (MPM) to assess safety, immune activation and clinical efficacy of the combination treatment.
+In total, 31 patients were randomized in the trial, 20 patients in the ONCOS-102 in combination with SoC (8 patients were randomized in first line), and 11 patients in the control group receiving SoC only (6 in first line).
 The combination treatment with ONCOS-102 and SoC was well tolerated, with no safety signals beyond what is expected from SoC alone.